Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 I got hold of this one in April 2008.
 It needed a Nicad battery refit and some new printer tape but apart from that it is in great condition and fighting fit.
 The keyboard's got a good positive feel and everything works.

-I've got some software listings for it but haven't typed any programs in yet (apart from a screensaver).
+I've got the manuals and some software listings for it but haven't typed any programs in yet (apart from a screensaver).
 One of those "to do" jobs...

 Want to know more about this micro?
 Google is your friend.